Judith S. Bloch: Works

 "I think the most important thing I've done is (to) start a program for young children who had been neglected, denied opportunity to learn, to become part of the social mainstream.
 In addition to the school's support services for families, I've been an advocate and, more recently, focused on research to demonstrate the value of early intervention, not only to children and their families, but to the community.
-And not only in terms of values-children are our most precious resource-I think it's cost effective.
-We can promote development and effect change if we start early.
-It's not possible if we delay or provide services too late."
+And not only in terms of values-children are our most precious resource.
+With early intervention, we can promote development and effect changes that may not be possible if we delay or provide services too late."